Global Health Pediatric Residency Program

 CHOP’s pediatric residency program has had an average of 10 to 12 residents go abroad for Global Health Electives each year since 2005.
 Residents have traveled to the Dominican Republic, Botswana, Bolivia, India, Ghana, Laos and Kenya, but are now encouraged to work with the established CHOP programs in the Dominican Republic and Botswana.

 Residents must plan early to arrange their elective and call schedule to allow an international elective.
-The Department of Pediatrics offers financial support for residents who do a Global Health elective to offset some of the costs of travel, lodging, etc. The Global Health program determines the amount of funding available per resident each year, as well as the features of the elective that will be required to receive funding.
+The Department of Pediatrics offers financial support for residents who do a Global Health elective to offset some of the costs of travel, lodging, etc. The Global Health Center determines the amount of funding available per resident each year, as well as the features of the elective that will be required to receive funding.
 Learn more about applying to the residency program.

 - Comprehensive training.
 The Department of Pediatrics and the Pediatric Residency Program believe that global health education is a valuable component of the training of all future pediatricians during their pediatric residency at The Children’s Hospital of Philadelphia.